akashchandwani/akashchandwani.github.io/content/blog/what-is-gitleaks.md

 tags: ["gitleaks", "git", "security"]
 ---

-**Gitleaks** is an open-source tool designed to detect and prevent secrets (passwords/api-keys) checked into your Git repository.
-Its main advantage lies in scanning not only your latest source code but also the entire Git history, identifying any secrets committed in the past.
+**Gitleaks** is an open source tool used to detect and prevent secrets (passwords / api-keys) checked-in to your git repository.
+The main advantage of Gitleaks is that it not only scans your latest source code but also the entire git history identifying any secrets committed to your source code in the past as well.

 *"Once your secrets are committed, assume it’s leaked."*